Excavations — General Requirements (29 CFR 1926.651)

-Trenching and excavation violations are among the most dangerous OSHA citations in construction.
-29 CFR 1926.651 requires protective systems for trenches 5 feet or deeper and a competent person to inspect excavations daily before worker entry.
+Excavation and trenching violations are among the most dangerous on construction sites.
+Cave-ins cause an average of 40 worker deaths annually.
+29 CFR 1926.651 requires protective systems for trenches 5 feet or deeper.

 What 29 CFR 1926.651 Requires